mozhdeh-hajiani/multi-interval-discretization/README.md

 The work is based on:

 *  *Fayyad, U. M., & Irani, K. B. (1993).
-Multi-Interval Discretization of Continuous-Valued Attributes for Classification Learning.*
+Multi-Interval Discretization of Continuous-Valued Attributes for Classification Learning.
-*  *Machine Learning Homework #3 (Spring 2013)*: MDL discretization & decision tree, assigned by Dr. Sattar Hashemi

 ---